-• Send to: Land offers you the possibility to transfer any map to several destinations (e-mail, Dropbox, GPS, smartphone, GO cloud...):

-- 1. Open the contextual menu on the item you want to transfer. - 2.
+- Send to: Land offers you the possibility to transfer any map to several destinations (GPS or smartphone): - 1.
+Open the contextual menu on the item you want to transfer. - 2.
 Once open, press 'Send to' and choose where you want to transfer the selected item.
 If you owe a new generation TwoNav GPS, you will be able to choose between transferring via USB cable or Wi-Fi. - 3.
 File transfer will start and may take a few seconds.